-The BRSA Annual Financial Statements were audited by Güney Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik Anonim Şirketi, a member firm of Ernst & Young Global Limited ("EY"), in each case in accordance with the Regulation on Independent Auditing of Banks published by the BRSA in the Official Gazette No. 29314 dated 2 April 2015

-(the "Turkish Auditor Regulation") and the Independent Standards on Auditing, which is a component of the Turkish Auditing Standards published by the Public Oversight, Accounting and Auditing Standards Authority (Kamu Gözetimi Muhasebe ve Denetim Standartlari Kurumu) (the "POA"), as stated in each of EY's independent auditor's reports included within the BRSA Annual Financial Statements.
+The BRSA Annual Financial Statements were audited by Güney Bağımsız Denetim ve Serbest Muhasebeci Mali Müşavirlik Anonim Şirketi, a member firm of Ernst & Young Global Limited ("EY"), independent auditor, in each case in accordance with the Regulation on Independent Auditing of Banks published by the BRSA in the Official Gazette No. 29314 dated 2 April 2015 (the "Turkish Auditor Regulation") and the Independent Standards on Auditing, which is a component of the Turkish Auditing Standards, as stated in each of EY's independent auditor's reports included within the BRSA Annual Financial Statements.